Huruhashi88/Huruhashi88/README.md

 - 👀 I’m interested in a lot of kinds of games
 - 🌱 I’m currently learning C++ and Unity
 - 💞️ I’m not looking to collaborate on anything.
 I can not anything...
-- 📫 How to reach me is no!!
+- 📫 How to reach me is not empty!!
 - 😄 Pronouns: anything
 - ⚡ Fun fact: I enjoy play any kind of game!!